Ask a question

 Accounts for Trust FAQs

-How do I open an Ally Trust Account?
+How do I open an Ally account for a Trust?

-To open a trust account, individuals (sorry, no corporations or businesses) need to:
+To open this type of account, a Trustee (sorry, no corporations or businesses) needs to:

-- Obtain a legal trust agreement — the legal trust must be set up outside of Ally and typically requires the services of an attorney
+- Obtain a written Trust Agreement — a written Trust agreement (with a Social Security or Tax ID number) must be set up outside of Ally, and may require the services of an attorney

-- Mail us a completed Ally Trust Account application — carefully follow the instructions on the application, but important documents you’ll need include copies of:
+- Mail us a completed account application for a Trust (PDF) — carefully follow the instructions on the application and be sure to include copies of:

 - Cover page